-Private and voluntary sector employers with 250 or more employees will be required to publish their figures by 4 April every year.
+The UK Government has passed legislation meaning private and voluntary sector employers with 250 or more employees are required to publish their gender pay gap figures by 4 April every year.

-Most employers will have a gender pay gap, but shining a light on where women are being held back means employers can take action to close their gap.
+Most employers will have a gender pay gap, but shining a light on where women are being held back means employers can take action to close the gap.

 You can find and compare gender pay gap data for organisations in the UK, including: